tmnt-raphael/AddressBook/README.md

 # AddressBook
 This project is a Java API used to create address books.
 This project focuses on being production quality, follow good coding practices, and be maintainable.

+This API aims to be barebones, and is meant to be the back-end of clients or GUIs that may have rich features or data access optimizations.

 To create an address book, create an instance of the AddressBook.java:

   AddressBook myAddressBook = new AddressBook();